ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 Throughout 2025, our blog, newsletters, and use case program continued to amplify community voices.
 These highlighted not only software releases but also the people, practices, and contexts behind them, reinforcing our focus on community participation.

-_<TODO: add blogs statst>_
+During 2025, we published 49 posts on the rOpenSci blog.
+These included 41 blog posts and 8 technotes, with 18 posts authored or co-authored by community members, reflecting the continued openness of the blog to contributions beyond the staff team and the great participation of our community.
+Also, 60 authors contributed to the blog, 39 of them were authors writing for the first time for rOpenSci, an encouraging sign of ongoing renewal and engagement.

+Our content was published in four languages during the reporting period: 13 posts were available in more than one language, and 16 posts were published in at least one non-English language, helping us reach a broader and more diverse audience.

-We organized _xx_ community calls and _xx_ co-working sessions <TODO: add more stats>, with topics ranging from technical skills such as testing, version control, and package development to broader conversations about accessibility, contribution pathways, and getting to know other communities and organizations.
+We organized _3_ community calls and _13_ co-working sessions with _21_ unique presenters and more than _200_ attendees, with topics ranging from technical skills such as testing, version control, and package development to broader conversations about accessibility, contribution pathways, and getting to know other communities and organizations.

 One of the goals for 2025 was to create more opportunities for people to engage with rOpenSci, especially first-time contributors.

 In 2025, this took shape through mini-hackathons designed to lower barriers to participation.
 These events combined practical contribution opportunities with mentoring and social connection, reinforcing the idea that open source work is collaborative and learned through doing.
-We wrote a guide to share our lessons learned organizing this type of event.
-By returning to these formats throughout the year, rOpenSci reinforced that participation in open source is not a one-off event, but an ongoing, supported practice.
+[We wrote a guide to share our lessons learned organizing this type of event](https://ftc-guide.ropensci.org).
+Revisiting these formats throughout the year helped emphasize that open source participation is not a one-off event, but an ongoing practice that grows with continued support.

 _<TODO: add links to the guide>_